 Regardless if you like what President Trump has done or not, you would be naive to deny that his presidency has figuratively — and literally — built a wall through our country.
-Liberal neighbors hate conservative ones more now than ever before, and Republicans can’t scroll Facebook with reposting every single terrible joke at a Democrat’s expense.
+Liberal neighbors hate conservative ones now more than ever before, and Republicans can't scroll Facebook without reposting every single terrible joke at a Democrat's expense.
 That happened because Trump rallied his base with pointed rhetoric meant to fracture his opponents, which spilled over to both sides of the aisle.

 It would become a Barnum and Bailey's Circus if Mark Cuban ran for president against Trump.